projectacrn/acrn-hypervisor/doc/tutorials/trustyACRN.rst

 requested from the non-secure world.

-In the ACRN hypervisor design of the "one VM, two worlds" architecture, there is a single UOS/VM structure per-UOS in the Hypervisor, but two vCPU structures that save the LHS/RHS virtual logical processor states respectively.
+In the ACRN hypervisor design of the "one VM, two worlds" architecture, there is a single User VM structure per-User VM in the Hypervisor, but two vCPU structures that save the LHS/RHS virtual logical processor states respectively.